apt1002/mijit/README.md

 AArch64.
 Other 64-bit targets are planned.
-Mijit can run some programs, but the generated code is poor, and it only runs at about 40% of the speed of compiled C. A rough outline of the optimizer has been written written, but is not yet enabled, and so far it doesn't know many optimizations.
+Mijit can run some programs, but the generated code is poor, and it only runs at about 40% of the speed of compiled C. A rough outline of the optimizer has been written and is enabled, but so far it doesn't know many optimizations.
 The profiler is not written yet.

 # Versions

-Versions 0.1.x will remain compatible with v0.1.6, but won't necessarily benefit from future improvements to the rest of Mijit.
+Versions 0.1.x are obsolete.
 Versions 0.2.0 onwards will improve the API and the internals in backwards-incompatible ways.
 As long as the version number begins with a "0" we reserve the right to change the design arbitrarily.